biotech primer logo

 Unlocking the Potential of CRISPR

-by | Dec 12, 2023 | Biotech for Non-Scientist
+by | May 6, 2024 | Biotech for Non-Scientist

-Understanding the Wider Scope
+Understanding the Wider Scope:

 • The researchers called these repeats “Clustered Regularly Interspaced Short Palindromic Repeats,” or CRISPR.

-• In the mid-2000s, scientists realized the spacers between CRISPR sequences matched partial DNA sequences of viruses that infect bacteria.
+• In the mid-2000s, scientists realized the “spacers” between CRISPR sequences matched partial DNA sequences of viruses that infect bacteria.

 • CRISPR functions as a “genetic memory” of viral DNA that bacteria use to fight off viruses if reinfected.

-Exa-cel, under the brand name Casgevy, recently received FDA approval for sickle cell anemia and represents the first CRISPR treatment to be approved by the regulatory agency for use in human patients.
+• The exa-cel treatment developed by Vertex Pharmaceuticals and CRISPR Therapeutics represents the first CRISPR treatment to be approved by the regulatory agency for use in human patients.

-CRISPR in Action
+CRISPR in Action:

-Other Gene Therapy Technologies
+Other Gene Therapy Technologies:

 Biotech Primer is your go-to source for interactive training across the biotechnology, pharmaceutical, molecular diagnostics, and medical device sectors.
 Explore a range of in-depth biotech courses designed to deepen your understanding of key principles and applications in the field.